Folk Orthodoxy: Overview

-Folk Orthodoxy has developed an interpretation of rituals, sacred texts, and characters from biblical history.
-Religious syncretism coexists with Christian doctrine and elements of pre-Christian pagan beliefs.
-According to historian and ethnologist Sergei Anatolievich Shtyrkov, the boundary between canonical and folk Orthodoxy is not clear or constant and is drawn by religious institutions such as the Russian Orthodox Church (which often evaluate the latter as superstition or paganism).
+Folk orthodoxy has developed from an interpretation of rituals, sacred texts, and characters from the Bible.
+In folk orthodoxy, religious syncretism coexists with Christian doctrine and elements of pre-Christian pagan beliefs.
+According to historian and ethnologist Sergei Anatolievich Shtyrkov, the boundary between canonical and folk orthodoxy is not clear or constant; it is drawn by religious institutions such as the Russian Orthodox Church (which often consider folk orthodoxy superstition or paganism).